Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 Remember the goal is to reduce the size of the asset to the minimum.
 Using JSON file is certainly not an option.

-First, one thing I did not tell you is that the disk params are quantified:
+First, one thing I did not tell you is that the disk parameters are quantified:

 - the position is on a 64x64 grid
 - the color is contained in a palette of 256 elements